ajiangsfu/PRPS/README.md

 I. Binary classfication methods
 -------------------------------

-PRPS R package is designed to be used for binary classification with five method choices, they are PRPS (Probability ratio based classification predication score), PRPS-ST (Self-training with Probability ratio based classification predication score), LPS (Linear Predictor Score), PS (Prediction Strength), and PS-ST (Self-training with Prediction Strength).
+PRPS R package is designed to be used for binary classification with five method choices.
+Probability calculations are based on empirical Bayes method assuming we know classification score distribution parameters for two groups or if we could estimate them from a training data set.

 ### 1. PRPS (Probability ratio based classification predication score)

-Classification scores are calculated with PRPS formula (Ennishi et al., 2019), and probability calculation is based on empirical Bayes method assuming that we know PRPS score distribution parameters for the two groups, or if we can estimate these parameters from a training data set.
-We make binary classification calls based on cutoff on probabilities with default 0.9.
+Classification scores are calculated with PRPS formula (Ennishi et al., 2019).
+We make binary classification calls based on cutoff of probabilities with default 0.9.
 In addition, classification based on theoretical cutoff 0 is also provided.

 #### References: